Art & Tech

 The lab is working on a massive scale, too.
 Its Eden project takes an ecological approach to masterminding urban environments.
 Using “rapid environmental simulation” software, Eden identifies how architectural designs can deliver the most ecological good, encompassing factors such as habitat connectivity, ecosystem stability, and resource availability.

-Oxman Lab has already established a partnership with Australian property firm Goodman Group to enhance the ecological productivity of its built environments and sites.
-This work, said Oxman, includes “sequestering dozens of kilotons of carbon per year, providing habitats for endangered species,” while working toward replenishing and rewilding local ecosystems—a model she hopes will offer a roadmap for future building projects.
+Oxman and her team has already established a partnership with Australian property firm Goodman Group to explore new building methodologies that can enhance the ecological productivity of the built environment.
+This work, said Oxman, includes the goals of “sequestering dozens of kilotons of carbon per year, providing habitats for endangered species,” while working toward replenishing and rewilding local ecosystems—a model she hopes will offer a roadmap for future building projects.

 The lab is also studying ecologies at a granular level, exploring how molecular design can heal ecosystems and advance polycultures to reverse the harms of monocropping.
 For a project titled Alef, it has built four data-driven grow rooms that can be programmed with various environmental parameters—temperature, light, airflow—to address specific ecological challenges.
 Ancient and even extinct ecosystems might be given a second chance.
 The New York Botanical Garden is already on board.